mlomb/OrbitEngine/README.md

 cmake -GNinja -DANDROID_TOOLCHAIN=gcc -DCMAKE_TOOLCHAIN_FILE="%ANDROID_NDK%\build\cmake\android.toolchain.cmake"
       -DANDROID_ABI=armeabi-v7a -DANDROID_PLATFORM=android-21
 ```
 The entry point is handled by the Engine, you should use the common `main`.
-This allows the code the code only be written once between platforms.
+This allows the code only be written once between platforms.

 ### Linux
 This is not yet well tested but you can use CMake with Make.